aishaschreiber/M3205_Project_DisasterRelief/README.md

 # M3205_Project_DisasterRelief
 Aisha Schreiber, Ruoxuan Shi, Lucy Carra Schulz

+Steps to run mini model:
+1. Download the folder MINI_RUN.zip which contains all the files neccesary to run a few provided instances.
+2. Open MAIN_BENDERS.py to run the Benders Loop

 Steps to run model:
 1. Ensure you have downloaded the Three files/folders: 'MAIN_BENERS.py', 'CLFDIP Model Data Generation Tool' folder, and 'access_data_edit.py'
 2. Ensure the working directory is the same as the 'CLFDIP Model Data Generation Tool' folder